 Maestlin, Michael (1550–1631)

-German astronomer and professor of mathematics at Tübingen who taught
+Michael Maestlin was a German astronomer and professor of mathematics at Tübingen who taught

 and corresponded with Johannes Kepler.
 Although